OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 Here's a simple example of a call to `getAccessToken`.

 > [!NOTE]
 > This example handles only one kind of error explicitly.
-For examples of more elaborate error handling, see[Office Add-in NodeJS SSO](https://github.com/OfficeDev/Office-Add-in-NodeJS-SSO) and [Office Add-in ASP.NET SSO](https://github.com/OfficeDev/Office-Add-in-ASPNET-SSO).
+For examples of more elaborate error handling, see [Office Add-in NodeJS SSO](https://github.com/OfficeDev/Office-Add-in-NodeJS-SSO) and [Office Add-in ASP.NET SSO](https://github.com/OfficeDev/Office-Add-in-ASPNET-SSO).

 ```js
 sync function getGraphData() {